dsient/CATBOX/README.md

-# CTFBOX
+# CATBOX
-A pre-made Arch-Linux VM with pentesting and quick analysis.
+A alpine linux build, fresh installed with tons of anti-censorship, p2p, and decentralized communication solutions, along with some extra tools.